 Students receive a grade in each course for which they register and attend.
 Each course syllabus indicates the relationship between course components and assignments in determining a final grade.
-Grades of plus (+) and minus (-), except for A+, are used in assigning grades and determining a grade point average (GPA).
+Grades of plus (+) and minus (-), are used in assigning grades and determining a grade point average (GPA).
+A+ grades are not offered at University of the Potomac.
 Quality points, used in determining a grade average, are assigned as follows: